AruniMishra/aws/awsTutorial/AWS.md

       AWS KMS-managed, customer master key => When the requirement is to maintain end-to-end encryption plus a security audit trail, then use AWS KMS Keys.

       Client Managed Master Key => When the requirement is to maintain end-to-end encryption but the client wants full control of his/her security keys, then use Client Managed Master Key.

+- GenerateDataKey returns a plaintext and encrypted data key.
+Use the plain text key to encrypt the data then delete it

 # ECS